Lightsmark and Lighsprint SDK are now free and open source software.

 he is qualified to make such estimate.
 Thanks, Zack.

-Usually I don't blag about adding new item to the
+Usually I don't blag about adding new item to the list of demos, but this time

 it's different, because I haven't added anything new for nearly 1.5 years.